<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Get the expenditure information from your cash flow and income statement showcased in your financial projections.

-7. Summarize Your Subscription Model
+7. Summarize Your Subscription Revenue Model

 You’ll be continuously using and adding information to your subscription revenue model template.